 • The 15 participants of the Masterschool will be selected by a selection committee composed of renowned commissioning editors from European broadcasters and production houses.
 They then also have to be confirmed by the funding bodies of Documentary Campus.

 • In recent years, the members have come from ARD, ARTE, BBC, Channel 4, Discovery Channel, France Television, Spiegel TV, SVT and production houses such as Cineflix, Submarine and Terra Mater.

 When and how do I get information about the results of the selection?

-• 15 projects will be selected by an international committee of industry leaders by early 2018.
-Short-listed project teams will be interviewed via Skype in February.
+• 15 projects will be selected by an international committee of industry leaders by end of 2018.
+Short-listed project teams will be interviewed via Skype in January 2019.
 After the selection has taken place, the projects need to be confirmed by our funding bodies.
 After that the selected project teams will be officially invited to take part in the Masterschool and mentors will be allocated.
 After this, preparation for the first workshop, Storytelling for Global Audiences, begins.